IBM-Cloud/docs/services/Cloudant/offerings/index.md

 you have access to all the Cloudant DBaaS capabilities, provided through a dedicated, single-tenant cluster.

-This gives you assured database performance and up-time, using dedicated DBaaS clusters or hardware available at various hosting locations.
+This plan gives you assured database performance and up-time, by using dedicated DBaaS clusters or hardware available at various hosting locations.

 For more information,
 see the [pricing details ![External link icon](../images/launch-glyph.svg "External link icon")](https://cloudant.com/product/pricing/){:new_window}.